 We are members of La Via Campesina, an international organisation of over 200 million peasants, small-scale farmers and agricultural workers unions around the world.
 We work with them to achieve a global vision of agroecology, food sovereignty and sustainable forestry.

-We stand for a food system based on the principles of food sovereignty where everybody has access to healthy, regionally produced, affordable food from farmers they can trust.
+We work for a food and land-use system where everybody, regardless of income, status or background has access to local, healthy, affordable food, fuel and fibre from producers they can trust.

-We stand for a food system that protects the wellbeing of people here and around the world, the health of the environment and the ability of future generations to provide for themselves.
+We work for a food and land-use system that operates within the finite limits of our earth, regenerates natural resources and cools our planet without compromising the ability of others around the world or future generations to provide for themselves.

-We believe that farmers and communities must be at the heart of decision-making and have a strong voice in agricultural policy making.
+We believe that producers organisations and communities must be at the heart of decision-making and have a strong voice in agricultural and forestry policy making.

 Please subscribe to our e-newsletter.